Kyle Palmieri: Anaheim Ducks

 Following the 2009–10 season, Palmieri signed a three-year entry-level contract with the Anaheim Ducks and participated in their Rookie Tournament.
-He was soon re-assigned to the Ducks' American Hockey League (AHL) affiliate, the Syracuse Crunch, to begin the 2010–11 season.
+He was soon reassigned to the Ducks' American Hockey League (AHL) affiliate, the Syracuse Crunch, to begin the 2010–11 season.
 In his first month with the team, Palmieri tallied six points in three games to help the team to a 1–1–1–0 record.
 By November, he had tallied seven goals and nine points in nine games to earn his first recall to the NHL level.
 Palmieri made his NHL debut on November 3, 2010, against the Tampa Bay Lightning and he scored his first career goal to lead the Ducks to an overtime win.
-Palmieri spent 10 games with the Ducks before being re-assigned to the Syracuse Crunch.
+Palmieri spent 10 games with the Ducks before being reassigned to the Syracuse Crunch.
 In January, he was chosen to compete for Team USA at the 2011 World Junior Ice Hockey Championships.
 In his final 14 games with the Crunch, Palmieri tallied 15 goals and 20 points to earn the AHL's Rookie of the Month accolade for the month of March.
 He attributed much of his success to his linemate Nick Bonino, who had recorded 14 assists and 18 points during the same stretch.
 As a result of his offensive success, Palmieri was selected for the 2011 AHL Eastern Conference All-Star Team.

 Palmieri returned to the Ducks organization the following season and participated in their training camp.
 He was returned to the AHL to begin the season, where he played on their top line alongside Nick Bonino and Patrick Maroon.
 Palmieri began the season strong and scored six points, including a hat-trick, in his first two games of the 2011–12 season.
 As such, he was named the AHL Player of the Week for the period ending October 16, 2011.
 Palmieri continued to produce as the season continued and he tallied 26 points prior to his NHL recall on December 9.
 At the time of his recall, he also led the league in goals, ranked fourth in scoring, co-led in game-winning goals, and ranked second in plus-minus.
 After playing in seven games for the Ducks, Palmieri was returned to the AHL, where he was selected for the 2012 AHL All-Star Classic.
 As his sophomore season continued, Palmieri reached new career-highs after collecting 54 points through 42 games.
 He remained with the Crunch until March 12 when he was recalled to the NHL level.
 Upon re-joining the Ducks, Palmieri became the first Anaheim rookie since Matt Beleskey to score two goals in a game.
-He competed in seven contests with the Ducks before being re-assigned to the AHL.
+He competed in seven contests with the Ducks before being reassigned to the AHL.
 Palmieri finished the AHL regular season with 33 goals and 25 assists through 51 games as the Crunch qualified for the 2012 Calder Cup playoffs.